 Speak to your veterinarian today about how to protect your pet from heartworm disease!

+Wellness visit recommendation requirements change based on your pets age.
+Puppies and Kittens need a series of vaccines until they mature, requiring initial wellness visits followed by follow up recheck visits for their series of vaccines and parasite control/preventatives.
+Once your pet reaches 1-4 years of age the wellness visit recommendations are twice a year due to their aging (a dog or cat 1 year of life is equivalent to a humans 5-7 yrs).
 Most veterinarian recommend a wellness exam be done on your pet at least once a year.
-They may want to see your pet every 6 months if you have a senior pet or a pet with chronic conditions.
+Pets with chronic disease or reaching a senior age should have wellness visits 2-4 times a year.
 What makes these visits so important?
 Preventative care is the care your pet receives to prevent disease or illness.
 Seeing your pet yearly allows us to catch problems early, before they develop into serious or sometimes life-threatening conditions.
 It also allows your veterinarian to have a “baseline” for what is normal for your pet.

 So, what will occur at your pet’s wellness visit?
-Your veterinarian will conduct a thorough physical exam, listen to your pet’s chest and look in their ears, eyes and mouth.
-Most veterinarians will recommend that you bring a stool sample to send to the laboratory.
+We will conduct a thorough physical exam, listen to your pet’s chest and look in their ears, eyes and mouth.
+At times we will recommend that you bring a stool sample to send to the laboratory.
 Internal parasites can be picked up on and off throughout your pet’s life and some parasites may be transmissible to humans.
-Your veterinarian will test your pet for heartworms either yearly or every other year depending on if your pet is on monthly preventatives.
+We will test your pet for heartworms either yearly or more often depending on your pets monthly preventatives.
 Heartworms are spread by mosquitos and can develop into a life- threatening infestation, so it is important to test for them regularly.
-Depending on your pet’s age you may be asked to send bloodwork to the laboratory.
+Routine blood work is recommended for baseline values, your pets age and physical would determine which type of bloodwork to send to the laboratory.
 It is important to monitor your pet’s internal health and monitor changes in your pet’s blood values from year to year.
 Your pet will also receive any vaccines that are due.
 If your pet has a history of vaccine reactions be sure to tell the receptionist when scheduling the appointment and the technician or doctor when you arrive.
 Most pets experience little to no side effects from their vaccines.
 The most common side effect is mild lethargy after the visit.

 Don’t forget that your pet’s wellness exam is also a good time to bring up any concerns you may have to the doctor!
 Come prepared to your visit with any questions or concerns you may have about your pet.
 It’s also helpful to remember what medications and food your pet is on.
 If you have trouble remembering, try taking a picture of the food bag or bringing the medication bottles with you.